MicrosoftDocs/windows-powershell-docs/docset/winserver2019-ps/defender/Defender.md

 Analyzes and reports on MDAV performance recording.

 ### [New-MpPerformanceRecording](./New-MpPerformanceRecording.md)
-Collects a performance recording of MDAV scans.
+Collects a performance recording of MDAV scans